avarassanchez/tTEscanR/README.md

 **Function:** `ComputeAAUsage()`.

-Description: Computes the amino acid usage, either by assessing the `demand` based on codon usage, or the `supply` based on anticodon usage.
+Computes the amino acid usage, either by assessing the `demand` based on codon usage, or the `supply` based on anticodon usage.
 You can compute both demand and supply simultaenously, depending on the specified action.

 **Parameters:**
 - `object`: The existing **tTEscanR** object containing a codon usage and/or anticodon usage assay.
 - `action`: Label action-specific: